 One of the really cool features added to XMLSpy a few years ago based on customer requests is the ability to embed external files – such as images – directly in an XML document as encoded text.
 This gives you the option to package all required data from various external files together in one large XML document.
+The functionality is also available for embedding images in JSON documents.

-Embed Images in XML
+Embed Images in XML or JSON

 Browse to select the file to embed, and then choose either Base 16 or Base 64 encoding.
 If you wish to enclose the encoded text in an element, check the Create Element check box and specify the name to use.

-In this example, we’re creating a new element called <photo>.
+In this example, we’re creating a new XML element called <photo>.
 If the Create Element check box is not checked, the encoded text will be inserted directly at the cursor location.

 When we click OK, the encoded text of the image file we specified is inserted in the <photo> element and is now a part of our XML document.